worikgh/120Pedal/README.md

 ![under construction](under-construction.png)
+**THIS BARELY WORKS**

+Make simulated guitar pedals available for live use using a MIDI pedal.

 This has been built and tested primarily on Raspberry Pi 4 and 5 SBCs.

-**THIS BARELY WORKS**
+Pedals simulators have Jack audio input and output pipes.

+The simulator input and output pipes are defined in files named "pedal_N" where 'N' is a positive integer.

+Any simulator that takes input form and sends ouputs to Jack audio pipes can be used.

-# Guitar Pedal
+# Installation

 The best operating systemm to use at this point is [Patchbox OS](https://blokas.io/patchbox-os/) this supplies `mod-ui` as a service, and it is connected to [Patch Storage](https://patchstorage.com/) which makes setting up basic pedals easier.

-During the installation of Patchbox OS when asked what modules to choose, choose none. **TODO: Check what installer actually asks**
+During the installation of Patchbox OS:
+* When asked what modules to choose, choose none. **TODO: Check what installer actually asks**
+* Select the sound card and parameters

 > Once the installation is complete ensure that `mod-ui` is disabled so it will not start at boot.
 It will be under our control
 `sudo systemctl disable modep-mod-ui **TODO Unsure...**